ChickenTenders2/FoodLink/README.md

 ### 12. Admin Dashboard (Admin Only)
 - Log in as an existing admin
-- Actions in dashboard inclue:
+- Actions in dashboard include:
     - Display reports
     - Add new item
     - Get items